A common question pet parents oftentimes have about CBD for pets is if they can give their cats human grade CBD oil.

 So, while there are differences, they vary from product and manufacturer, and it's difficult to make any sweeping generalizations.

-The simple answer to this one is yes.
+The simple and short answer to this one is yes.
 Human-grade CBD is, if anything, more likely to be pure and refined than pet-grade, simply by nature of how much more oversight human-grade products have.
+Read more below for the long answer.

 That's not to say it's completely safe.
 You want to watch out for a few things.